• Skip to primary navigation

 PIN IT FOR LATER!

-Shredded smoked pork makes the best taco filling or you can use it for sandwiches, salads, or use it to make taco bowls.
+• Shredded smoked pork is so versatile.
+It makes the best taco filling or you can use it for sandwiches, salads, or use it to make taco bowls with tortilla chips.

 Smoked Pork Tacos Ingredients

-• BBQ rub – You can use your favorite store-bought rub or use our favorite homemade BBQ rub!
+• BBQ rub – You can use your favorite store-bought rub or use our favorite homemade BBQ rub which is a mix of pantry staples like brown sugar, salt, chili powder, smoked paprika, garlic powder, onion powder and ground oregano.

-• Flour tortillas – Or you can use crunchy taco shells if you prefer.
+• Flour tortillas – You can use corn tortillas or crunchy taco shells if you prefer.

 How to Smoke Pork Shoulder

-Season: Rub the spice rub all over the pork shoulder and place it in your smoker with the fat cap facing up.
+1. Rub the spice rub all over the pork shoulder and place it in your preheated smoker with the fat cap facing up.

 Rubbing pork shoulder with bbq rub